saylesss88/nix-book/src/nix/hardening_NixOS.md

 the parameters above:
 [Linux Hardening Guide](https://madaidans-insecurities.github.io/guides/linux-hardening.html)

-> ❗ If you are ever unsure about a setting that you want to harden and think
-> that it could possibly break your system you can always use a specialisation
-> reversing the action and choose it's generation at boot up.
-For example, to
-> force-reverse the above settings you could:
->
-> ```nix
-> # configuration.nix
-> specialisation.no-kernel-mods.configuration = {
->    boot.kernel.sysctl = lib.mkForce {}
-> };
-> ```
->
-> - You would see a generation named `no-kernel-mods` in your generation menu at
->   boot up giving you a safety hatch.
-You shouldn't need it here, but on more
->   sketchy or experimental settings it doesn't hurt to have an out.
-> - You can obviously add whichever parameters you had before you started making
->   changes rather than `lib.mkForce {}`, this is just an example.

 ## Hardening Boot Parameters

 `boot.kernelParams` can be used to set additional kernel command line arguments